ray-project/ray/doc/source/rllib/index.rst

     :start-after: __rllib-in-60s-begin__
     :end-before: __rllib-in-60s-end__

-Note that you can use any `Farama-Foundation Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`__ environment as `env`.
+You can use any `Farama-Foundation Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`__ registered environment with the `env` argument.

 In `config.env_runners()` you can specify - amongst many other things - the number of parallel :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors to collect samples from the environment.

-You can also tweak RLlib's default `rl_module` config, and set up a separate config for the evaluation :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors through the `config.evaluation()` method.
+You can also tweak the NN architecture used by by tweaking RLlib's `DefaultModelConfig`, as well as, set up a separate config for the evaluation :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors through the `config.evaluation()` method.

 `See here <rllib-training.html#using-the-python-api>`_, if you want to learn more about the RLlib training APIs.
 Also, `see here <https://github.com/ray-project/ray/blob/master/rllib/examples/inference/policy_inference_after_training.py>`__